Ricardo Flores Magón: Flight to the United States

-By May 1911, Diaz was defeated.
-Magón continued to oppose the vast American economic presence in Mexico, and Madero's continuing expropriation of peasant lands.
+By May 1911, Díaz was defeated.
+Flores Magón continued to oppose the vast American economic presence in Mexico and Madero's continuing expropriation of peasant lands.
 He was arrested again.
-After two years in prison in Washington state, he was released and settled with brother Enrique in Edendale, just north of the Silver Lake Reservoir.
+After two years in prison in Washington state, he was released and settled with his brother Enrique in Edendale, just north of the Silver Lake Reservoir.
 The PLM had no funds by this time, and the brothers and their friends farmed and raised chickens on the rented plot of land.
 He continued publishing Regeneración and making speeches in the region.
-One of the places Magon stayed was in the city of El Monte, part of the San Gabriel Valley in Los Angeles County.
-During his time in El Monte, Magon wrote letters to comrades in Mexico, as well was involved in local anarchist activities while supporting himself and family picking up work in local ranches in the area.
+One of the places Flores Magón stayed was in the city of El Monte, part of the San Gabriel Valley in Los Angeles County.
+During his time in El Monte, Flores Magón wrote letters to comrades in Mexico, as well as being involved in local anarchist activities, while supporting himself and his family by picking up work in local ranches in the area.
 He was again arrested in 1916, accused of sending "indecent materials" through the U.S. Mail.
 With the help of Emma Goldman, he made bail.
 Following his potential imprisonment, a new leader had come to power in Mexico by the name of Venustiano Carranza, a powerful land owner and revolutionary who had come to power after Madero has been assassinated.
 Having the funds, Regeneracion would be able to be published again.
-In the following publications, Magon would write “scathing articles criticizing the Carranza regime.”
-Specifically, Magon would criticize Carranza’s use of the “Red Battalions," urban workers who were set out to fight the "Zapatistas" specifically.
+In the following publications, Flores Magón wrote “scathing articles criticizing the Carranza regime.”
+Specifically, he criticized Carranza's use of the “Red Battalions," urban workers who were set out to fight the Zapatistas specifically.

-Tomb of Ricardo Flores Magón in the Rotonda of Illustrious Persons (Mexico).
+Tomb of Ricardo Flores Magón in the Rotonda of Illustrious Persons, Mexico City.

 In 1918, he published an anti-war manifesto.
 In this he wrote, "The death of the old order is at hand.
 It is being whispered in the bars, theatres, streetcars and homes, especially in our homes, the homes of those at the bottom."
 For these writings, he was charged with sedition under the Espionage Act of 1917, convicted and sentenced to twenty years for "obstructing the war effort", a violation of the Espionage Act of 1917.
 The Wilson administration conducted what were called the Palmer Raids, a wholesale crackdown on war dissidents and leftists that also swept up notable socialists such as Eugene V. Debs.
-In November 1922, Magón died at Leavenworth Penitentiary in Kansas.
+In November 1922, Flores Magón died at Leavenworth Penitentiary in Kansas.
 He had been suffering from diabetes for many years and was losing his eyesight by the time of his death.
 He had earlier predicted his impending demise in a letter to a friend: